How it works

 Xybern inside your AI product

-Your model [Xybern enforcement] Your user
+Your model [Xybern authorisation] Your user

 • Single API integration, no infrastructure rebuild

-• Every model output verified before delivery
+• Every model output authorised against policy before delivery

-• Deterministic trust scores on every output
+• Deterministic authorisation decisions on every output

 • Full audit trail anchored in provenance vault